awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 When you increase the target capacity, the EC2 Fleet launches the additional instances according to the instance purchasing option specified for `DefaultTargetCapacityType`, which are either On\-Demand Instances or Spot Instances\.

 If the `DefaultTargetCapacityType` is `spot`, the EC2 Fleet launches the additional Spot Instances according to its allocation strategy\.
-If the allocation strategy is `lowestPrice`, the fleet launches the instances from the lowest\-priced Spot Instance pool in the request\.
+If the allocation strategy is `lowest-price`, the fleet launches the instances from the lowest\-priced Spot Instance pool in the request\.
 If the allocation strategy is `diversified`, the fleet distributes the instances across the pools in the request\.

 When you decrease the target capacity, the EC2 Fleet deletes any open requests that exceed the new target capacity\.
 You can request that the fleet terminate instances until the size of the fleet reaches the new target capacity\.
-If the allocation strategy is `lowestPrice`, the fleet terminates the instances with the highest price per unit\.
+If the allocation strategy is `lowest-price`, the fleet terminates the instances with the highest price per unit\.
 If the allocation strategy is `diversified`, the fleet terminates instances across the pools\.
 Alternatively, you can request that EC2 Fleet keep the fleet at its current size, but not replace any Spot Instances that are interrupted or any instances that you terminate manually\.

 When an EC2 Fleet terminates a Spot Instance because the target capacity was decreased, the instance receives a Spot Instance interruption notice\.